When Love Comes (2010 film)

-When Love Comes (Chinese title: 當愛來的時候) is the 6th film directed by Taiwanese filmmaker, Chang Tso-Chi.
-A mixture of social drama and tragicomedy, When Love Comes, unlike Chang Tso-Chi's previous works that focused on male subjects and themes, When Love Comes explores, for the very first time, the female perspective, with the main theme revolving around an underage girl who becomes pregnant before marriage.
-"It is the women who lead the world in this film.
-They are the makers, they take the decisions for themselves and their families."
-It is a film that delves into the themes of romance, kinship, and personal growth.
+When Love Comes (Chinese title: 當愛來的時候) is a 2010 Taiwanese tragicomic drama film written and directed by Chang Tso-chi (his sixth feature film overall).
+Unlike Tso-chi's previous works which focused on male subjects, When Love Comes explores the female perspective, with its plot revolving around an underage girl who becomes pregnant before marriage.
+The film delves into themes of romance, kinship, and personal growth.

-When Love Comes was invited to be screened and featured at numerous international film festival and awards, including the BFI London International Film Festival as a showcase film, the 10th Kaohsiung Film Festival in Taiwan as the opening film, and the Busan International Film Festival in Asia as part of the Masterclass section.
-It received fourteen nominations, including Best Narrative Feature and Best Director, at the 47th Golden Horse Film Festival and Awards, making When Love Comes the film with the most nominations at the festival.
-In the end, it won four awards, including Best Narrative Feature, Best Art Direction, Best Cinematography, and the Audience Choice Award.
+When Love Comes was screened at numerous international film festivals, including the BFI London Film Festival as a showcase film, the 10th Kaohsiung Film Festival as the opening film, and the Busan International Film Festival as part of the Masterclass section.
+It also received fourteen nominations at the 47th Golden Horse Awards, the most of any film at that year's ceremony.
+The film won in four categories, including Best Narrative Feature, Best Art Direction, Best Cinematography, and the Audience Choice Award.